 Complying with Section 106 is the responsibility of the federal agency and is a consultative process that involves multiple parties; the federal agency must reach out to states, Tribal government, and other affected parties.
-FERC licensing is an example of a project that uses federal money
+FERC licensing is an example of a project that uses federal money.

-- Parties of a Section 106 process may include: - Lead federal agency or agencies - Advisory council on historic preservation (ACHP) - Consulting parties which may include: - Tribal historic preservation officer (THPO) - Tribal governments can assume duties of state historic preservation offices within the boundaries of their reservation and on off-reservation trust lands - Tribal cultural staff, the State Historic Preservation office (SHPO) (which in Washington is within the Department of Archaeology and Historical Preservation) - Applicants for funding or license - Members of the general public - Consultants, etc.

-The process includes four overarching steps: initiation, identification, assessment of effect (or adverse effect), and resolution of adverse effect (and failure to resolve).
-Below is an outline of the process.

-- 1: Initiate the process by Identifying the area of potential effect (APE) and the involved parties - 2: Identify the sites - Acquire background, historic, and cultural archaeological information - Conduct on-the-ground survey and consult with parties on findings - Develop methodology and consultation with SHPO and THPO to do actual on-the-ground inspections - 3: Assess the effects and determine one of the following - No historic properties affected - No adverse effect - There will be a change, but one that is not damaging to qualities - Adverse effect - Impact will alter, damage, destroy, or change characteristics that make property significant and eligible for listing in the national register (NR) - Create a Memorandum of Agreement (MOA) for formalized actions the federal lead will take to minimize, avoid, or mitigate adverse effect - Must notify ACHP, invite participants, consult with THPO and SHPO - 4: Final step - Implement MOA - Report back to assure MOA requirements were met - If agreement not reached, notify ACHP for formal comment - If conditions change, notify parties of need for amendment
+Parti ies of a Section 106 process may include: Lead federal agency or agencies Advisory council on historic preservation (ACHP) Consulting parties which may include: Tribal historic preservation officer (THPO) Tribal governments can assume duties of state historic preservation offices within the boundaries of their reservation and on off-reservation trust lands Tribal cultural staff The State Historic Preservation office (SHPO) (which in Washington is within the Department of Archaeology and Historical Preservation) Applicants for funding or license Members of the general public u Consultants, etc. adverse effe s includes four overarching steps: initiation, identification, assessment of effect (or ect), and resolution of adverse effect (which can include a failure to resolve).
+Below is f the process.
+1: Initia ate the process by Identifying the area of potential effect (APE) and the involved parti tify the sites Acquire background, historic, and cultural archaeological information Conduct on-the-ground survey and consult with parties on findings Develop methodology and consult with SHPO and THPO to do actual on-the-ground inspections 3: Asse ess the effects and determine one of the following categories No historic properties affected No adverse effect There will be a change, but one that is not damaging to qualities Adverse effect Impact will alter, damage, destroy, or change characteristics that make property significant and eligible for listing in the national register (NR) Create a Memorandum of Agreement (MOA) for formalized actions the federal lead will take to minimize, avoid, or mitigate adverse effect Must notify ACHP, invite participants, consult with THPO and SHPO 4: Fina l step Implement MOA Report back to assure MOA requirements were met If agreement not reached, notify ACHP for formal comment If conditions change, notify parties of need for amendment